dmarrazzo/rh-bpm-notes/coding-tips.md

 The file `package-names-white-list` can be used to declare visible packages.
 When you declare a package others become invisible to the BC.

+The use of this file allows a developer to narrow down the group of facts that are loaded and are therefore, visible.
+This helps in speeding up the loading of these facts while creating new rules.
+This file is created automatically on the creation of a new project in the root directory, along with the pom.xml and project.imports project files.
+For existing projects, you may create this file manually.

 ## Debugging technique

 In order to understand the process actual logic at runtime, you can leverage the event listeners.